Ajaxy/tinyspec/README.md

 You documentation is generated!
 Check out this [**DEMO**](https://ajaxy.github.io/tinyspec) to see how it may look like.

 ## Tinyspec Syntax
 Tinyspec definition is split into 3 different sections.
-You specify objects and endpoints that the API uses in the special tinyspec format and place any extra information in the `header.yaml` file.
+You specify models and endpoints that the API uses in the special tinyspec format and place any extra information in the `header.yaml` file.

-### Object Models Definition
+### Models Definition
-Object models (_definitions_) are described in `models.tinyspec` files.
-You can also split object definitions in multiple `*.models.tinyspec` files and even place them in folders to make the API documentation easier to maintain.
+Models (_definitions_) are described in `models.tinyspec` files.
+You can also split model definitions in multiple `*.models.tinyspec` files and even place them in folders to make the API documentation easier to maintain.

-The basic object looks like this:
+The basic model looks like this:
 ```
-MyObject {field1, field2}
+MyModel {field1, field2}
 ```
-You can describe any number of objects in a single `*.models.tinyspec` file.
+You can describe any number of models in a single `*.models.tinyspec` file.
 Fields should be separated by `,` or `;`.
 By default, all fields are required and accept `string` data values.

 #### Data Types
 To specify the expected data type, add it after semicolon (`:`).
 To make fields accept arrays, add brackets (`[]`).
 For example to define an object:
 ```
-MyObject {field1: b, field2: float[]}
+MyModel {field1: b, field2: float[]}
 ```
 You can use the full type name (`string`, `integer`, `boolean`, etc) or a shorthand (`s`, `i`, `b` and so on).
 Possible values: